-Two critical monitoring metrics for steelhead management are the numbers that return at maturation and their disposition (Figure 6.2-2; Table 6.2-1).
-Upper Cowlitz Subbasin winter steelhead that survive to maturity may be harvested in commercial, sport, or tribal fisheries in the ocean, lower Columbia River, or lower Cowlitz River.
-Those escaping harvest may return to Cowlitz Salmon Hatchery or remain on the natural spawning grounds in the Lower Cowlitz Subbasin.
-Natural-origin winter steelhead from the Upper Cowlitz Subbasin that are collected at Cowlitz Salmon Hatchery may be retained for broodstock or transported above Cowlitz Falls Dam for release, along with some hatchery-origin winter steelhead, where they may be harvested, die prior to spawning from predation or disease, or survive to spawn naturally.
+The primary metric that Tacoma Power is responsible for is Fish Collection Efficiency of steelhead smolts collected at the Cowlitz Falls Fish Facility.
+Two other critical monitoring metrics for steelhead management are the numbers that return at maturation and their disposition (Figure 6.2-2; Table 6.2-1).
+Upper Cowlitz Subbasin winter steelhead that survive to maturity may be harvested in commercial, sport, or tribal fisheries in the ocean or the lower Cowlitz River, and may suffer indirect mortality from commercial harvest in the Columbia River.
+Those escaping harvest may return to the Barrier Dam Adult Facility or remain on the natural spawning grounds in the Lower Cowlitz Subbasin.
+Natural-origin winter steelhead from the Upper Cowlitz Subbasin that are collected at the Barrier Dam Adult Facility may be retained for broodstock or transported above Cowlitz Falls Dam for release, along with returning integrated hatchery-origin winter steelhead, where they may suffer indirect mortality in sport fisheries, die prior to spawning from predation or disease, or survive to spawn naturally.
 Monitoring these dispositions allows us to evaluate population health, productivity, and progress toward recovery.

-The recovery goal for the Upper Cowlitz Subbasin winter steelhead population is an annual abundance of 1,000 natural-origin steelhead spawning in nature, 500 in each the Cispus and upper Cowlitz rivers (LCFRB 2010).
-Only natural-origin winter steelhead that were released into the Upper Cowlitz Subbasin and survive to spawn are counted toward the recovery goal.
+The minimum viability abundance target for the Upper Cowlitz Subbasin winter steelhead population is an annual abundance of 1,000 natural-origin steelhead spawning in nature, 500 in each the Cispus and upper Cowlitz rivers (LCFRB 2010).
+Only natural-origin winter steelhead that were released into the Upper Cowlitz Subbasin and survive to spawn are counted toward the goal.